 The Black Hills of South Dakota hold some of the state’s most treasured sites, from national monuments and the highest peak east of the Rocky Mountains.
 Staying in “The Heart of the Hills,” a great sleep at the EverSpring Inn & Suites Hill City will have you ready for a full day of exploring.

-Here are our top 8 must-visits in the Black Hills this season, because frankly, 5 or 6 isn’t enough.
+Here are our top eight must-visits in the Black Hills this season, because frankly, five or six isn’t enough.

 1. George S. Mickelson Trail – 0 miles